cBioPortal/oncotree-mapping/README.md

 @author: Iker Huerga

 ## Introduction
-The Oncotree Mappings Service provides mappings from Controlled Vocabularies such to [*Oncotree*](http://oncotree.mskcc.org/oncotree/)
+The Oncotree Mappings Service provides mappings from Controlled Vocabularies such as ICD9, ICD10 or SNOMEDCT to [*Oncotree*](http://oncotree.mskcc.org/oncotree/)

 Let's take the following example